jiarongp/BNN_CamModel/README.md

 ## File Structure

-Directories
+### Directories

 ```
+.
 ├── ckpts
 ├── data
-├── examples
 ├── logs
+├── params
+├── results
-└── results
+└── utils
 ```
 - `ckpts` saves the checkpoints for the trained model, you can use it for evaluation or restore your training.
-- `data` stores the data from `dresden` and `RAISE` database and there csv files.
+- `data` stores the data from `Dresden` and `Kaggle` database and their csv files.
   - name of database is prefix.
   - `base` suffix contains the patches for `train`, `val` and `test`.
   - If you set the `even_database` to `True`, it will generate files with `even` as suffix.
-- `logs` is the tensorboard directory
+- `logs` is the tensorboard directory.
+- `params` store the configuration file for the network training and experiments.
-- `results` stores the results from `train.py`, `evaluate.py` and `stats.py`
+- `results` stores the results, including log file of training and evaluation, as well as images for visulization.
+- `utils` stores utility functions.

-Python files
+### Python files
 ```
-├── data_preparation.py
+├── main.py
 ├── model_lib.py
+├── dataloader_lib.py
 ├── train.py
-├── evaluate.py
-├── params.py
+├── trainer_lib.py
-├── stats.py
+├── experiment.py
-└── utils.py
+└── experiment_lib.py
 ```
-- `data_preparation.py` contains the functions that are used for downloading images from database, splitting images into `train`, `val` and `test` dataset and extract patches from these full-sized images into `data\*_base` directory.
+- `main.py` loads the parameters in configuraion files and runs the program.
+- `model_lib` defines model architectures.
+- `dataloader_lib` defines dataloader to collect and load images from different dataset, it also includes function like split dataset and extract patches from images.
   - after these, the structure of directory `data` looks like the following:
     ```
     ├── data